Dexalot/dexalot-docs/docs/contracts/Errors.md

 PB-ALOA-02: can not remove Portfolio from PORTFOLIO_ROLE, use setPortfolio instead

-PB-BCNE-01: bridge contract not enabled

 PB-CBIZ-01: balance of this contract is 0, send gas for message fees

 PB-CBIZ-02: balance of this contract is 0, send gas for message fees

 PB-CCTR-01: CCTRADE is not a valid transaction type in the subnet

-PB-CCTR-02: symbol not allowed for CCTRADE at destination
+PB-CCTR-02: can only send a virtual tokens with CCTRADE

 PB-CCTR-03: can only receive non-virtual tokens with CCTRADE